indiedevcasts/blender-godot-pipeline/README.md

 A Blender add-on to save you time when exporting glTF assets and modeling game maps. **This add-on only works with mesh objects**.

+Features:

+- Reset the location and rotation of your mesh object
+- Generate a mesh collider for Godot

 ## Developer note

 This Blender add-on is under development.
 While it can be used if you find it helpful it might be bugged and not easy